lukePeavey/SplitType/README.md

 // METHODS
 instance.split(options)
 // This method initiates the text splitting process.
-// It gets called automatically when a splitType instance is created. also be called again to re-split text using new options.
+// It gets called automatically when a splitType instance is created.
+// It also be called manually to re-split text using different options.

 instance.revert()
 // Reverts the target elements back to their original content.